Linear displacement current solely driven by the quantum metric: Symmetry constraints

-\textit{Symmetry analysis.}--- After establishing the quantum theory for displacement current, we now discuss the symmetry constraints for the transverse displacement conductivity from the magnetic point group (MPG) symmetry.
-Note that the number of independent components of a physical quantity such as conductivity tensor is dictated by Neumann's principle \cite{anisotropy}.
-Particularly, for the rank-2 DCC tensor, we have
+After establishing the quantum theory for the displacement current, we now discuss the symmetry constraints for its conductivity, particularly on its $\mathcal{T}$-even component from 32 crystallographic point groups.
+Note that the number of independent components of a physical tensor is determined by Neumann's principle \cite{anisotropy}.
+Particularly, for the rank-2 LDCC tensor, we have

-where $R$ is a point group operation and $\eta_T=\pm 1$ are for $R$ and $R\mathcal{T}$, respectively.
-Note that Eq.(\ref{symmetry}) has been implemented by Bilbao Crystallographic Server \cite{bilbao}, and by defining the Jahn's notations $[V^2]$ and $a\{V^2\}$ for the $\mathcal{T}$-even and $\mathcal{T}$-odd contribution of $\sigma^D_{yx}$, we can obtain the symmetry-allowed MPGs once and for all, as summarized in TABLE.\ref{tab1}, in which the allowed MPGs for the $\mathcal{T}$-odd LDHE are the same as the intrinsic DC linear conductivity.
+where $R_{\beta\beta'}$ stands for the matrix element for the point group operation $R$.
+Note that Eq.(\ref{symmetry}) has been implemented by Bilbao Crystallographic Server \cite{bilbao}.
+As a consequence, by defining the Jahn notation $[V^2]$ \cite{KTlaw} for $\sigma^D_{\beta\alpha}$, we find that $\sigma_{\beta\beta}^D$ is allowed by all 32 crystallographic point groups while $\sigma_{\beta\alpha}^D$ with $\alpha \neq \beta$ can only appears in crystallographic point groups with low symmetry: $1, -1, 2, m, 2/m$.
+Here we wish to remark that the transverse components of $\sigma^D_{\beta\alpha}$ offers the very first intrinsic Hall effect in time-reversal-invariant systems, which can not appear in DC transport since all the intrinsic DC transport coefficients feature the $\mathcal{T}$-odd nature.